dineshkumares/info_extraction_receipts/README.md

 ### 1. Data Collection
 For the project, I am using the dataset provided in the  [ICDAR-SROIE](https://rrc.cvc.uab.es/?ch=13&com=introduction)<br>
-The dataset contains three types of files
+The dataset contains these files:
 - Images: 626 whole scanned receipt images.
 - Labels file: one text file for each image, containing the items items extracted via OCR.: Each receipt image has been processed by an OCR engine, which extracted texts contained in each receipt.
 Each word is stored as a separate row, preceded by the coordinates of its location on the image.
 (labels file can be generated with an OCR engine.
-An example is shown in [tess_ocr.py](src/pipeline/tess_ocr.py)
+An example is shown in [tess_ocr.py](src/pipeline/tess_ocr.py)<br>
-- The labels file does not contain word level bounding boxes.
+_The labels file does not contain word level bounding boxes.
 It consists of inconsistent bounding criteria.
 Knowing that, I have still used the file as it was more convenient for me.
-A word level OCR as mentioned above would yield in a better performance.
+A word level OCR as mentioned above would yield in a better performance._

 ### 2. Labeling
 - Additionally, I manually labeled each image with ground truths containing the following labels: company, adddress, invoice, date, total

 ### 3. Graph Modeling
 <p align="left">
 <img src="figures/figure_5.png" width = 1000>
 </p>